OrangeNostril/sfaster/README.md

 * `-H`, `--hold` Whether to allow hold to be used.
 Specify `use` to allow, or `avoid` to disallow.
 Defaults to `use`.
 * `-d`, `--drop` Specify movement abilities (ie: enable 180 spins).
 Currently, the options are `soft` (or `softdrop`), `jstris180`, or `tetris180`.
 To enable 180 spins with the 180 kick table for either jstris or tetr.io, choose `jstris180` or `tetrio180`, respectively.
     * Warning: the 180 kicktables use the same logic as the other kicktables, but they haven't been thoroughly tested yet.
+* `-o`, `--output-base` Specify where the solutions should be written.
+Defaults to `"output.txt"`.
 Here are the flags unique to Sfinder:
 * `-F`, `--format-solution` Specify whether solutions should be written as fumens or strings.
 Choose `fumen` or `string`, defaults to `fumen`.
 * `-B`, `--big-input` Add this flag if you're processing a very large input (ie: many pieces).
-It should run slightly faster, but will take a few seconds to recompile before it starts.
+It should typically run faster, but will take a few seconds to recompile before it starts.
 Clang++/G++ is required to use this flag.
 Due to how compilers work, there's a chance this version could have a significantly different (faster or even slower) runtime than the default version.
 * `-T`, `--turbo` Run in Turbo mode: uses all the cores of your computer to run large inputs several times faster than normal.
 Works best if you don't have other programs open.
-G++ is required to use this flag.
-(Note: This flag pairs well with `-B`.)
+    * G++ (not Clang++) is required to use both `-B` and `-T` simultaneously.
+No compiler is needed to run `-T` alone.

 ### NEW AND UPCOMING FEATURES
 #### New features:
-* Multithreading (should increase the speed significantly)
 * Prune impossible solutions
 * Piece restrictions
 * Variable-height PCs (not just 4L)